 Betty Jane McClellan, M.D., Scholarship

 The McClellan Scholarship was established in 2009 for the purpose of providing recognition and financial assistance to UAMS College of Medicine students who meet the following criteria as determined by the College of Medicine Scholarship Committee: a full-time student at the UAMS College of Medicine, an Arkansas resident, who demonstrates superior academic achievement, with a cumulative grade point average of 3.25 or higher.
 Preference may be given to eligible females students in the College of Medicine.
-The inaugural award was presented in 2010 to Lauren Licatino of Conway.
+The inaugural award was presented in 2010.